-I have been honoured to be Chair of the LEP since xxx.
-The South East LEP is a varied region with coasts…. (add para from website or previous docs)
+I have been honoured to be Chair of the LEP since 2017The South East LEP is a varied region, stretching along the coast from Harwich, through Ramsgate and Dover all the way to Peacehaven.
+The market towns, small cities, coastal communities, and villages of the South East LEP offer an exceptionally diverse choice of places to live and work across the local authority areas of East Sussex, Essex, Kent, Medway, Southend and Thurrock.

+With eight ports, high speed rail links, and national and regional airport capacity, we are the most significant economic gateway and strategic route between mainland Europe, London, the rest of the country with access to global destinations.
+We are also home to eight major universities with internationally renowned research and teaching strengths.
+The South East is a great place to live and work and to do business, we have much to offer and great potential to continue to grow.

-The South East is a great place to live and work, I am proud of what our partnership has achieved during the 2019-20 period.
-The ongoing COVID 19 pandemic delivered an unexpected shock and is sure to have a significant impact on the way our economy works and communities interact in the short term.
-It is important to reflect on our achievements in 2019-20 and the excellent basis on which we have built our networks and resources as a partnership, allowing us the resilience needed to tackle this challenge together.
+I am proud of what our partnership has achieved during the 2019-20 period.
+The ongoing COVID-19 pandemic delivered an unexpected shock and is sure to have a significant impact on the way our economy works and communities interact in the short term.
+It is still important, however, to reflect on our achievements in 2019-20 and the excellent basis on which we have built our networks and resources as a partnership.
+It is these achievements that have given us the resilience needed to tackle this challenge together.

-In 2019-20, after much hard work, dedication and commitment, South East LEP (SELEP) became a company Limited by Guarantee, sealing its role as an independent partnership bringing together the public and private sectors.
-This process has also seen a recruitment drive for SELEP which has been locally driven and sourced from across the region, we have great diversity and skills in our membership, we have improved our diversity and representation to have strong voices at each level in our partnership.
+In 2019-20, after much hard work, dedication and commitment, the South East LEP (SELEP) became a company Limited by Guarantee, sealing its role as an independent partnership bringing together the public and private sectors.
+This process has also seen a recruitment drive for SELEP which has been locally driven and sourced from across the region.
+We have great diversity and skills in our membership, and we have improved our diversity and representation to have strong voices at each level in our partnership.
 This process has also seen us welcome Sarah Dance as Deputy Chair for the LEP.
-I am delighted for Sarah to be joining me, her networks, knowledge and experience of various projects and organisations across our patch makes her the ideal candidate for this role, which will aid me in broadening our horizons across the South East and ensuring that our all-important relationships with stakeholders are maintained and improved.
+I am delighted for Sarah to be joining me; her networks, knowledge and experience of various projects and organisations across our patch make her the ideal candidate for this role, which will aid me in broadening our horizons across the South East and ensuring that our all-important relationships with stakeholders are maintained and improved.

-The new faces round the board table bring new voices and perspectives to be heard.
-We are grateful to all past Board members, some of whom had been members since our inception in 2011, for their hard work, expertise, (check letters)
+The new faces round the Board table bring fresh voices and perspectives to be heard.
+We are grateful to all past Board members, some of whom had been members since our inception in 2011, for their hard work, expertise and willingness to raise challenges, and to share their views in professional and constructive ways.
+SELEP has grown into a strong partnership with a clear role in strengthening the economy of the South East.
+The drive and direction provided by Strategic Board members has been vital in securing this change.
 We welcome our new members and look forward to the new ideas and approaches which will flow from this natural change.